-Amazon put the Fire TV Sticks are up to 40 percent off
+Amazon's Fire TV Sticks are up to 40 percent off

-One of the more popular items this year, even before Boxing Day, is Amazon’s streaming Fire TV sticks.
-These are still on sale and can put up to 40 percent back into your pocket.
+Amazon’s Fire TV Sticks, one of the more popular items of the year, are currently on sale.
+The streaming sticks are still on sale for up to 40 percent off.

 Check out the deals below: